Inspired by his own family holiday to Kerala, our CEO Sam Clark wrote this helpful guide to planning your family’s Keralan adventure.

 The same son was also very taken by Munnar in the hills.
 With a keen interest in history, he was amazed to see pictures of Stalin, Lenin and Che Guevara alongside more local communist heroes.
 “They obviously never got the Stalin memo,” my wife commented… The development of labour relations in the hills is a fascinating aspect of history there though and the tea plantation we visited gave an amazing insight into this, as well as the tea growing process.
 My whole family loved the entire day.
 The incredible scenery certainly added to the experience.
 Whether this would have been the same if we visited the touristy tea factory in town is, however, a very open question.

 Of course, the most famous Keralan experience is visiting the famous ‘backwaters’.
-There are several ways to explore the Backwaters, but the big question is: to cruise or not to cruise overnight.
+There are several ways to explore the Backwaters, but the big question is: to cruise for two nights or not to cruise.
 We tried both options so we would have a comparison point for future clients.
 For our family, one option worked much better – to get more detail on what is right for your family, our India consultants would be best placed to advise.

 My boys, aged 12 and 10 at the time of travel, are somewhat energetic and ‘boyish’.
 Suffice to say that as a family, we found the overnight cruise option fun for a while but then very limiting.
 There isn’t a huge amount to see on the lake and mooring up overnight near many other points is not that exciting.
 In short, after the initial excitement of being aboard a boat wore off, we were a little underwhelmed with the experience.
 For older clients we’d tend to suggest a smaller boat and a 2-night stay – which allows you to get right off the main lake and into the backwaters themselves.

 Finally, worth saying that whilst the Keralan ‘season’ traditionally runs from November to April, many people think of South India as a winter sun destination.
 This seems to preclude the idea of visiting during the Easter school holidays.
 However, to my mind, if visiting as a family, the Easter holidays are ideal.
 The weather is hot, but then it is generally hot all year round and we found it a very enjoyable change after the long UK winter.
 It was also considerably cooler in the higher areas which provided a pleasant contrast, along with the much-needed sunny days.
 There were few tourists, even on busy Lake Vembanad and generally we felt we were able to explore at our own pace in our own time.
 We spent plenty of quality time together, but met many interesting locals and had a lot of fun too.
 Considering it was the Easter holidays, this felt like quite a discovery.
-To see more on weather in India, please click here.
+Take a look at our India weather guide for more information.

 *Experience Travel Group are huge supporters of the ‘Family Holiday Association’ who help families without our luck and privilege to take holidays away.
 They consistently show through their work how important a family holiday can be, however you take it.

-Curious about Kerala for your family holiday?
+Curious about Kerala for your family holiday…or elsewhere in India?
 Experience Travel Group arrange bespoke, privately-guided holidays to India, Sri Lanka and Southeast Asia.
 Call us on 020 3603 0953 or enquire online for a free consultation and holiday quote – we’re always happy to talk travel.